-The NSDUH (2005) assessed the extent to which U.S. and state residents aged 12 and older were dependent on or had abused alcohol in the past year.
+The NSDUH (2008) assessed the extent to which U.S. and state residents aged 12 and older were dependent on or had abused alcohol in the past year.
 The survey questions that addressed these issues were based on the substance dependence/abuse definitions found in the Diagnostic and Statistical Manual of Mental Disorders, 4th Edition (DSM-IV).
 The survey items on dependence address various issues such as health and emotional problems, attempts to reduce alcohol use, alcohol tolerance, alcohol withdrawal, and other symptoms.
 The survey items on abuse address problems with home, family, friends, work, physical danger, and contact with the law due to alcohol use.
 Dependence reflects a more severe alcohol problem than abuse, and persons can be classified as abusing alcohol only if they are not defined as being alcohol dependent.
-According to the OAS (2007), North Dakotans were either dependent on or abused alcohol in the past year at the following rates by age cohort: 12 and older - 9.4 percent; 12-17 years - 8.4 percent; 18-25 years -27.3 percent; and 26 years or older - 7.1 percent.
-North Dakota was in the top 20 percent of all U.S. states for alcohol dependence or abuse for age cohorts 12 and older, 12-17 and 18-25.
+According to the Hughes et al. (2009), North Dakotans were either dependent on or abused alcohol in the past year at the following rates by age cohort: 12 and older - 10.0 percent; 12-17 years - 8.1 percent; 18-25 years - 22.9 percent; and 26 years or older - 7.4 percent.
+North Dakota was in the top 20 percent of all U.S. states for alcohol dependence or abuse for each of these age cohorts.
 North Dakota was in the second-highest quintile grouping for persons aged 26 and older (Figure 10).
-Since the previous NSDUH survey (2004-2005), decreases were noted for all cohorts except persons ages 12-17 who had an slight increase in prevalence.
+Since the previous NSDUH survey (i.e., 2005-2006), slight increases occurred for persons aged 12+ and 26+ and decreases were noted for persons ages 12-25 years.